dmytro-anokhin/advanced-scrollview/README.md

 Advanced ScrollView creates a bridge between `UIScrollView` and `NSScrollView` and SwiftUI views.

 What makes this scroll view "advanced"?
 You have full access to `UIScrollView` and `NSScrollView`  APIs.
-It is harder to use, but you can build all kinds of advanced interactions, like pinch to zoom at precise point, scroll with a given offset, infinite canvas, etc.
+It is harder to use, but you can build all kinds of interactions, like pinch to zoom at precise point, scroll with a given offset, infinite canvas, etc.

 ```swift
 import SwiftUI